ArcelorMittal sees Chinese steel demand shrinking this year

 This could mean they cut production.

-“That will be good for the global steel industry,” Mittal said, warning ArcelorMittal would fight any attempts by Chinese producers to dump subsidized steel on Europe.
+“That will be good for the global steel industry,” Mittal said, warning ArcelorMittal would fight any attempts by Chinese producers to dump subsidised steel on Europe.

 “We are working actively with other peers to make sure there’s a fair trade environment in the markets in which we operate.”